 It is possible that isoflavones could be transferred and/or accumulated into animal products, which could become additional sources of dietary isoflavones for humans (Murkies et al., 1998).
 Diets rich in plant-derived products may supply a variety of phytoestrogens capable of producing various pharmacological effects in the human body.
-As people live longer, women are spending more of their lives in menopause, affected by a variety of estrogen-related conditions such as osteoporosis, cognitive and cardiovascular decline, increased risk of breast cancer and other symptoms that decrease the overall quality of life (Cornwell, 2004).
+As humans live longer, women particularly are spending more of their lives in menopause, affected by a variety of estrogen-related conditions such as osteoporosis, cognitive and cardiovascular decline, increased risk of breast cancer and other symptoms that decrease the overall quality of life (Cornwell, 2004).
 It has been widely noted that individuals from countries with high dietary content of soy foods are less likely to develop mammalian cancer (Gilani and Anderson, 2002)

 MATERIALS AND METHODS